Update - April 2020

 The Greensborough Parking Plan was adopted by Council on 7 October 2019.
-The Parking Plan will guide parking management in Greensborough and will include changes to parking restrictions and carpark lighting and signage to meet the needs of the community.
+The Parking Plan will guide parking management in Greensborough and will include changes to parking restrictions, carparking lighting and signage to meet the needs of the community.

-A Planning Scheme amendment process is the next step in implementing the Parking plans recommendation to reduce parking requirements for new developments.
+A planning scheme amendment is the next step in implementing one of the Parking Plan’s recommendations to reduce parking requirements for new developments.
 This will bring them in line with similar activity centres across metropolitan Melbourne.
-For more information contact the Strategic Planning team on 9490 2222.

 About the project